Vaccine Administration Code

 PDF 287 KB

 The Controlled Substances (Poisons) Regulation 2011, sub regulation 18(3) provides authorisation for a registered health practitioner determined by the Minister, to administer vaccine without a medical order.
 The authorisation is conditional to the administration being in accordance with the Vaccine Administration Code (PDF 313KB).

 To meet the requirements of the legislation a vaccine must be administered by:

-The Code applies to registered nurses, midwives, pharmacists and Aboriginal and Torres Strait Islander health practitioners (ATSIHP) who have successfully completed an Approved immunisation training program.
+The Code applies to registered nurses, midwives, pharmacists and Aboriginal and Torres Strait Islander health practitioners (ATSIHP) who have successfully completed an Approved immunisation education program.

-A list of approved immunisation training programs for registered nurses, midwives and pharmacists are published on the Approved Immunisation Training Programs web page.
+A list of approved immunisation education programs for registered nurses, midwives, pharmacists and ATSIHP are published on the Approved Immunisation Education Programs web page.

 A list of recognised health facilities which are organisations that are approved for the purposes of the Code are published on the Approved Organisations for Delivering Specified Immunisation Programs web page.

 Specified immunisation programs are defined as:

 Vaccine administration for the specified immunisation programs must be in accordance with the current recommendations as published in the online Australian Immunisation Handbook.

 Vaccines cannot be administered for the purposes of travel or the management of a tetanus prone wound.